 The sugar content and calories of fruit is often demonized in the meat-eating bodybuilding community, but all-natural fructose, the sugars that occur naturally in fruit, is easily digested and metabolized by the body as energy.

 Between unfounded paranoia over carbohydrates, fear of sugar and a rejection of fat, meat-eating bodybuilders are often extremely restrictive with their diets, swearing off entire categories of food that actually contain fiber, energizing complex carbohydrates, and other nutrition sources that fuel the body and make high-level athletic achievement possible.
 No wonder the use of steroids and other performance-enhancing drugs are so common.
 Bodybuilders back themselves into a corner with ridiculous diets that devastate their bodies and focus on all the wrong elements of nutrition.

 A vegan bodybuilder’s diet is often focused on natural whole foods that provide efficient nutrition and energy to boost performance.
 This does mean a lot of protein intake, which vegan bodybuilders are able to consume in high volume thanks to natural plant-based protein sources like beans, nuts, grains, and soy.
-Tempeh and tofu are common protein sources for vegans, as is oatmeal, peanut, and almond butter, lentils, quinoa, and brown rice.
+Tempeh and tofu are also common veganprotein sources, as is oatmeal, peanut butter, almond butter, lentils, quinoa, and brown rice.